Employment and Income Programs

 Career Paths for Skilled Immigrants

-Helps immigrant professionals use their skills, training, and foreign qualifications for work in B.C.
-It can help you get jobs that match your experience and background.
-A number of service providers across the Lower Mainland provide the program for different professional fields.
+Helps immigrant professionals use their skills, training, and foreign qualifications.
+Find work that matches your experience and background.

 Learn more about Career Paths for Skilled Immigrants